LambdAurora/lambdaurora.github.io/src/blog/2024/02/lootlabs.md

 a link shortener that makes the user wait for a bit to see ads so the person who wrapped the URL can get some revenue out of it.

-This isn't uncommon either in the Minecraft modding space, it was a big part of the early modded experience, when no mod hosting websites was established, so to get some revenue mod authors had adf.ly links, and if you look at some mods that still live a bit in the past you can find such thing on the OptiFine website or the Forge website.
+This isn't uncommon either in the Minecraft modding space, it was a big part of the early modded experience, when no mod hosting websites were established.
+To get some revenue, mod authors had adf.ly links - and if you look at some mods that still live a bit in the past, you can find such thing on the OptiFine website or the Forge website.

 But what's uncommon is reaching out to people to get them to use the service and targeting "gamers" specifically.
 And I have to admit that I have a tendency to be very distrustful of anything gamer-branded.